 They are working dogs, PWDs are generally okay being at their owner's side, awaiting directions, and if they are trained, they are willing and able to follow difficult commands.
 They learn very quickly and enjoy the training, and have a long memory for the names of objects.
 These traits mean they excel at various service dog roles such as hearing dogs, and mobility dogs.
 They also make unusually good therapy dogs.

 A Portie usually stays in proximity to its owners, both indoors and outdoors.
 Although very sociable animals, these dogs typically bond with one primary or alpha family member.
 This intense bonding arose in the breed because the dogs were selected to work in small fishing boats, unlike other working dogs such as herding dogs that range out to perform tasks.
-In any case, the modern PWD, whether employed as a work dog or kept as a pet the Portuguese Water Dog loves attention and prefers to be engaged in activity.
+In any case, the modern PWD, whether employed as a working dog or kept as a pet the Portuguese Water Dog loves attention and prefers to be engaged in activity.
 This is not a breed to be left alone for long periods of time, indoors or out.

 The PWD's retrieving instinct is strong, which can give some chewing tendencies.
 Some PWDs may walk, hop, or dance on their hind legs when greeting or when excited.
 Some will stand upright at kitchen counters, especially if they smell food above.
 This is known as "counter surfing" and is a characteristic of the breed.